BestChampagne had the pleasure of interviewing Mr Olivier Krug, the sixth generation of this iconic Champagne House.

 Olivier Krug: Superiority is not part of our vocabulary, neither competition nor ratings.
 It is about sharing, offering and giving an emotion of being generous with a sensation.
 I believe this is what champagne is all about.

 When I talk about champagne I talk about the pleasure not about being superior to others.
 Pleasure is about sharing and falling in love and this is the legend that makes Krug so popular.

 Krug has been among the most highly rated champagnes for decades, Krug is produced to be consistently affluent and the most generous expressions of champagne; the recognition of this brings great joy to my team as this is what we aspire to all the time.

-The sensation is technically splendid but of majority does not taste for technical reasons do they?
-You taste for pleasure; this is why we always put the delight and contentment of champagne first when we talk about Krug.
+The sensation is technically splendid but the majority of people does not taste for technical reasons, do they?
+They taste for pleasure; this is why we always put the delight and contentment of champagne first when we talk about Krug.

 The versatility of Krug makes food pairing with our champagne offer endless possibilities, this all adds to the diversity of Krug.